 Square Foot Garden Planning

 When I plan for my square foot garden I draw my layout on a piece of paper or in a notebook.
 Lately, I’ve been using a dedicated garden planner to figure out when and where I’ll plant everything in my garden beds and when and track what’s going on in my garden.
-For square foot gardening, each vegetable will have it’s own recommended quantity that you should plant per square foot.
+For square foot gardening, each vegetable will have its own recommended quantity that you should plant per square foot.
 Quantities per square foot are typically 1, 2, 4, 9, or 16.
-There are a couple exceptions where you may want two square feet per plant (gourds and melons).
+There are a couple of exceptions where you may want two square feet per plant (gourds and melons).